AguaClara-Reach/Textbook/Technical_Report/Construction_Tolerances.rst

 Construction Tolerances
 ***********************

 The construction tolerances are the allowable deviations from the design dimensions.
 The tolerances are specified in the table below.
-The tolerances are designed to ensure the hydraulic components of the plant will function as intended and to ensure the plant is aesthetically pleasing.
+The tolerances are designed to ensure the hydraulic components of the plant will function as intended.

 .. _table_Construction_Tolerances: